walterszack97/Odin-Project-Landing-Page/README.md

 # Odin-Project-Landing-Page

-This is a sample of a landing page and the second exercise following The Odin Project course.

 Sample model of a landing page following the outline given in The Odin Project foundations course.

 Demonstrated skills: